-All candidates considered for admission to the LMU-CVM class of 2019 will meet the following requirements:
+All candidates considered for admission to the LMU-CVM Class of 2021 must meet the following requirements:Minimum Academic Requirements

-- Students not meeting this criteria, with a GPA of < 2.8, who have demonstrated a commitment to academic excellence in the last 2 years of study (most recent 60 semester hours) may be considered on a “case by case” basis.
+- Students not meeting this criteria, with a GPA of < 2.8, who have demonstrated a commitment to academic excellence in the last 2 years of study (most recent 60 semester hours) may be considered on a case by case basis.

 Course listing 300 or higher